sylvain-pierrot/spark-do5/README.md

 # Spark on Kubernetes with Spark Operator

-This guide provides step-by-step instructions to set up and run a simple Spark application on a Kubernetes cluster using the Spark Operator.
+This guide provides step-by-step instructions to set up and run Spark applications on a Kubernetes cluster using the Spark Operator.
+It showcases two distinct examples: reading data from MinIO and querying Neo4j.

+## SampleApp & SimpleApp

+- **SimpleApp** is a Spark application that retrieves a file from MinIO and displays its content using PySpark.
+- **SampleApp** is a Spark application that connects to a Neo4j instance using the Neo4j Spark Connector and runs a Cypher query (`CALL db.schema.visualization`) to retrieve schema information.

 ## Getting Started

-For detailed documentation, refer to the [official guide](https://www.kubeflow.org/docs/components/spark-operator/getting-started/).
+For detailed documentation, refer to the [official Spark Operator guide](https://www.kubeflow.org/docs/components/spark-operator/getting-started/).

 ### 1. [OPTIONAL] Download Spark